kbvernon/awdb/cran-comments.md

-## CRAN REMOVAL WARNING (R-devel 4.5)
+## CRAN REMOVAL WARNING

-* This release addresses CRAN Team e-mail from 2025-03-24 and fixes WARNING about calling bad entry points in the "compiled code" check.
+* This release addresses CRAN Team e-mail from 2025-07-22 and fixes issue with examples failing on CRAN.

 ## R CMD check results